Academics

 Instructor: Madame Margaux Veralrud (Mrs. V)

 Class Description: Bienvenue!
-French Club will introduce young learners to the beauty of French language and culture in a playful and interactive setting.
-Through engaging activities and games, children will develop a basic understanding of French vocabulary, phrases, pronunciation, and fostering a love for language learning from an early age.
+French Club will introduce young learners to the beauty of the French language and culture in a playful and interactive setting.
+Through engaging activities and games, children will develop a basic understanding of French vocabulary, phrases, and pronunciation and foster a love for language learning from an early age.

 Homework Club: 1st – 6th (3:30 p.m. – 4:30 p.m.)